mozilla-it/cloudsecrets/README.md

-# mozsecrets
+# cloudsecrets

-mozsecrets is a thin layer for cloud vendor secrets managers which asserts some consistency between various solutions and makes implement multi-cloud friendly code easy.
+cloudsecrets is a thin layer for cloud vendor secrets managers which asserts some consistency between various solutions and makes implement multi-cloud friendly code easy.

-The mozsecrets library includes a cli mozilla-secrets which exposes all the features of the library.
+The cloudsecrets library includes a cli mozilla-secrets which exposes all the features of the library.

 Current supported platforms include GCP (secretmanager) and AWS (secrets manager).